 Let’s take a closer look at some viable opportunities.

 Have you discovered you really enjoy writing and have a knack for it?
-That’s great news for you and your family because there are innumerable ways to make good money writing.
+That’s great news for you and your family because there are innumerable ways to make good money writing as a side gig for single parents.
 There are plenty of websites that look for quality web-based marketing content on a variety of subjects they can sell to their clients.
 Some sites don’t pay a lot at first, but it’s a good way to put together some good writing samples you can use to market yourself.

 Blog content is another excellent way to establish yourself as a writer.
 Some sites may even pay you a bonus if you’ve written a post or content that makes them a lot of money.
 It could even be the start of you contracting.